 The National Park Authority welcomes and encourages early discussions before a prospective developer or landowner submits a formal planning application for consideration.
-These discussions will provide applicants with the type of information that will be required to support an application but also gives a Planning Officer opinion of the likelihood of success.
+These discussions will provide applicants with the type of information that will be required to support an application.

 The Welsh Government requires all planning authorities to provide a statutory pre-application service and for a fee to be paid.
 Full details of the National Park Authority’s statutory pre-application service can be obtained by downloading our Pre-application Planning Guidance (Development Management) document.